gouline/dbt-metabase/README.rst

 2. Direct parsing
 ^^^^^^^^^^^^^^^^^

-The second alternative is to provide the path to your dbt project root folder using the argument ``--dbt_path``. dbt-metabase will then look for all .yml files and parse your documentation and tests directly from there.
-It will not support dbt projects with custom schemas.
+Alternatively, you can provide the path to your dbt project root folder using the argument ``--dbt_path``. dbt-metabase will then look for all .yml files and parse your documentation and tests directly from there.
+It does not support dbt projects with custom schemas.

 Semantic Types
 --------------